scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 To test the hypothesis that the increase in serial file I/O between the baseline performance in loading into memory performance was caused by the layout of the file on disk, we created `H5MDWriter`, an MDAnalysis file format writer class that gives one the ability to write H5MD files on the fly with MDAnalysis user interface.
 These files can be written with user-decided custom chunk layouts, file compression settings, and can be opened with MPI parallel drivers that enable parallel writing.
 We rewrote the H5MD-default test file and tested two cases: one in which the file is written with no chunking applied (H5MD-contiguous), and one in which we applied a custom chunk layout to match the access pattern on the file (H5MD-chunked).
-Our benchmark follows a common MD trajecotry analysis scheme in that it iterates through the trajectory one frame at a time.
+Our benchmark follows a common MD trajectory analysis scheme in that it iterates through the trajectory one frame at a time.
 Therefore, we applied a chunk shape of ``(1, n atoms, 3)`` which matched exactly the shape of data to be read at each iteration step.
 An important feature of HDF5 chunking to note is that, for any element in a chunk to be read, the **entire** chunk must be read.
 When we investigated the chunk shape of the H5MD-default that was auto-chunked with h5py's chunking algorithm, we found that each chunk contained data elements from multiple different time steps.